mgtitimoli/await-mutex/README.md

 ### file-appender.js

-Let's you create an object to append to a certain file **one at a time**.
+Let you create an object to append to a certain file **one at a time**.

 ```js
 import * as fs from "fs";